scalamolecule / molecule 0.18.0

 )

-The coreTests module in this repo has several data model definitions and more than 1800 tests that show all details of how molecule can be used.
-This forms the Service Provider Interface that each database implementation needs to comply to in order to offer all functionality of Molecule.
+The coreTests module in this repo has several domain structure definitions and +1700 tests that show all details of how molecule can be used.
+This forms the Service Provider Interface (SPI) that each database implementation needs to comply with in order to offer all functionality of Molecule and be a valid implementation.

-Make sure Docker is running to run tests for MongoDB, MariaDB, Mysql and Postgress (Datomic and H2 run in-memory).
-For instance on a mac you can start Docker Desktop.
+Make sure Docker is running to run tests for Postgres, SQlite, Mysql and MariaDB.
+Datomic and H2 can be run in memory for tests.
+On a mac you can for instance start Docker Desktop.

 sbt datalogDatomicJVM/test